Th3-S1lenc3/Math-Calculator/README.md

 ### Option 1: Download a prebuilt binary

-Go to the [Releases](https://github.com/Th3-S1lenc3/Math-Calculator/releases) tab and download the release for your operating system.
+Go to the [Releases](https://github.com/Th3-S1lenc3/Math-Calculator/releases) page and download the release for your operating system.

 On Linux, you will need to `chmod +x` the AppImage file in order to run it.